jmMeessen/github-oauth-plugin/README.md

 * Latest build: [![Build Status][build-image]][build-link]
 * [Contributions are welcome](CONTRIBUTING.md).

+this is a demo text for the OSS workshop

 # Overview

 The GitHub Authentication plugin provides a means of securing a Jenkins instance by